bbc/hive-messages/README.md

 ## License

-Simple Stats Store is available to everyone under the terms of the MIT open source licence.
+Hive Messages is available to everyone under the terms of the MIT open source licence.
 Take a look at the LICENSE file in the code.

 Copyright (c) 2015 BBC